Eddie Germano: Background

+Germano turned 100 in November 2024, and died on February 27, 2026, at the age of 101.

 Career

 Besides working at newspapers, Germano also worked on numerous cartoon projects.
 He acted as producer on a cartoon television show for three years.
-In 1971 Germano began contributing special cartoon sports features for The Boston Globe.
+In 1971, Germano began contributing special cartoon sports features for The Boston Globe.

 During the 1990s, Germano worked with Tom McCormick on Mr. Speaker, a strip that is unpublished.
 Some of his cartoons have also been displayed at the Baseball Hall of Fame in Cooperstown, New York.

 Books

 Germano's cartoons often feature Boston's sports teams.
-In 1989 his book Red Sox Drawing Board was published.
+In 1989, his book Red Sox Drawing Board was published.

 Awards

-He won the National Cartoonist Society Sports Cartoon Award in 1981 and 1992.
+Germano won the National Cartoonist Society Sports Cartoon Award in 1981 and 1992.
 Germano also won an award for his cartoon series on heavyweight boxer Rocky Marciano, who grew up in Brockton, MA.